naushinhoque/web-module-project-HTTP/README.md

 Follow these steps to set up the app:

-- [ ] Create a forked copy of this project
+- [x ] Create a forked copy of this project
-- [ ] Clone your own fork of the repository
+- [x ] Clone your own fork of the repository
 - [ ] Download dependencies by executing `npm install`
 - [ ] Run the app by executing `npm start`